Ryder Cup 2025: Europe standings and predicting Luke Donald’s team for Bethpage Black

 Tommy Fleetwood

-Has steadily improved year on year and is now a permanent fixture in the world’s top 20, even as that pesky first PGA Tour win still agonisingly eludes him and the most devastating near-miss yet – being beaten by Keegan Bradley at the Travelers Championship when leading coming up the 18th on Sunday – will take some serious mental fortitude to recover from.
-Followed that up with more heartache at the FedEx St Jude Championship when he led with a couple of holes to go, only to bogey 17 and miss out on a play-off against Rose and JJ Spaun by a stroke.
-Has also notched a T5 at February’s Genesis Open, although did secure a seventh DP World Tour win at the Dubai Invitational in January 2024 and then brilliantly claimed a silver medal at the Paris Olympics that summer.
+Has steadily improved year on year and is now a permanent fixture in the world’s top 10, finally has that pesky first PGA Tour win despite a series of devastating near-misses.
+Wonderful scenes at East Lake as Fleetwood clinched the Tour Championship and FedEx Cup showed the camaraderie between Team Europe players, with Rose and Lowry waiting by the green to congratulate their friend and teammate.
+It will now be mostly forgotten, but the heavy loss to Keegan Bradley at the Travelers Championship - when leading coming up the 18th on Sunday – could present a compelling Ryder Cup narrative should both players face off.
+There was more heartache at the FedEx St Jude Championship when he led with a couple of holes to go, only to bogey 17 and miss out on a play-off against Rose and JJ Spaun by a stroke.
+Has also notched a T5 at February’s Genesis Open, although he did secure a seventh DP World Tour win at the Dubai Invitational in January 2024 and then brilliantly claimed a silver medal at the Paris Olympics that summer.
 Something of a Ryder Cup veteran now and will be on the team for a fourth time at Bethpage, having taken three points from four matches in Rome – two of which came from a formidable foursomes partnership with McIlroy – taking his overall Ryder Cup win rate to a remarkable 67 per cent.
 Will Fleetwood Mac reunite in New York?

 Justin Rose